Within theological circles, there is a debate about the essential nature of man. While there is clearly a

 and "spirit."
 In this instance, there is a belief that the immaterial part has two distinct elements.

 While most theologians hold to the dichotomy view, many still hold to the trichotomy view.

 3. Examine the two principle proof texts for the trichotomy view:

 1 Thessalonians 5:23 and

-and body be preserved complete, without blame at the coming of our Lord
+and body be preserved complete, without blame at the coming of our Lord Jesus Christ."

 would have a variety of parts.